alex-ball/HowTo-CiteDatasets/README.md

 * pandoc
 * pandoc-citeproc
 * a TeX distribution (for PDF output)
-* the fonts [Charis SIL](http://scripts.sil.org/cms/scripts/page.php?item_id=CharisSIL_download) and [DejaVu Mono](http://dejavu-fonts.org/wiki/Download) (for PDF output, though you could choose different ones by editing the Makefile)
+* the fonts [Charis SIL](http://scripts.sil.org/cms/scripts/page.php?item_id=CharisSIL_download) and [DejaVu Mono](http://dejavu-fonts.org/wiki/Download) (for preview PDF output, though you could choose different ones by editing the Makefile)

+For a camera-ready PDF such as the DCC publishes, you will also need the class file `dcchowto.cls` installed to your TeX tree or in your working directory.
+Currently the only way of getting it is to generate it from the [`dcchowto` DTX file](https://github.com/alex-ball/dcchowto).

-To generate both HTML and a preview PDF, simply run this command:
+To generate both HTML and a camera-ready PDF, simply run this command:

 ~~~~
 make